 Becoming a Member:

-Currently, we are searching for exceptional undergraduate students who are interested in becoming members of the chapter.
+We are always in search of exceptional undergraduate students who are interested in becoming members of the chapter.

-- Student exhibits high standards of personal and professional character and shall support the purposes of the honor society.
+exhibits high standards of personal and professional character and shall support the purposes of the honor society,

 For more information, please contact either the faculty advisor, a current officer (see below for contact information), or like our Facebook page for updates.